-The University of Cambridge is part of the International Alliance for Cancer Early Detection (ACED), a new £55 million partnership between Cancer Research UK, the Canary Center at Stanford University, the University of Cambridge, the Knight Cancer Institute at OHSU, University College London and the University of Manchester.
+The University of Cambridge is part of the International Alliance for Cancer Early Detection (ACED), a science-led, collaborative investment of £55 million between Cancer Research UK, the Canary Center at Stanford University, the University of Cambridge, the Knight Cancer Institute at OHSU, University College London and the University of Manchester.

 The purpose of ACED is to unite world-leading researchers to tackle the biggest challenges in the early detection of cancer, an important area of unmet clinical need.
 Please see the pages below for further information.

 - Funding calls for collaborative projects and travel between ACED member centres will be announced regularly and detailed on our funding page.
 Cambridge researchers should read this Briefing note.

-PIs at Cambridge University can become a member of the ACED Cambridge Centre and receive updates on funding and other opportunities by contacting ACED Cambridge Programme Manager Wendy Alderton.
+PIs at Cambridge University can become a member of the ACED Cambridge Centre by contacting ACED Cambridge Programme Manager Wendy Alderton.